Yejube

 Around 90 percent of the town residents are orthodox Christians.
-The rest are Muslims and protestants.
-The town has two churches and one mosque. st George church is one of the oldest churches in the country built in the 14th century. contraction of modern building for the church was being completed in 2014 and it is one of the biggest structure in the whole woreda. celebration of timket, and st. George day is few of the biggest holidays in the town.
+The rest are Muslims and Protestants.
+The town has two churches and one mosque. st George church is one of the oldest churches in the country built in the 14th century. contraction of modern building for the church was being completed in 2014 and it is one of the biggest structure in the whole woreda. celebration of timket, and st. George day is few of the biggest holidays in the town.The second church is Adisu St.Michael church it build in recent year, found at the back of Yejubie General Secondary School.

 The British traveller C.T.
 Beke visited this town 12 May 1842, describing it in his report to the Geographical Journal as "a large commercial town close to the market of Baso."
 Yejube was visited by another European, C.F.
 Rey, on 9 January 1926, who described the settlement as "a large village of about 1500 inhabitants situated on an open plain near extensive marshes where duck and other wildfowl were plentiful."